-(b) Develops an intervention plan that has been approved bythe superintendent and that addresses the needs identified in the comprehensive needs evaluation completed under subdivision (a).
-The intervention plan shall include at least all of the following:

-3 (i) Specific actions that will be taken by the district and4 each of its partners to improve student achievement.

-5 (ii) Specific measurable benchmarks that will be met within 18 6 months to improve student achievement and identification of 7 expected student achievement outcomes to be attained within 3 years 8 after assignment to the partnership.

-9 (C) CRAFTS ACADEMIC GOALS THAT PUT PUPILS ON TRACK TO MEET OR 10 EXCEED GRADE LEVEL PROFICIENCY.

-11 (3) Upon approval of the intervention plan developed under 12 subsection (2), the department shall assign a team of individuals 13 with expertise in comprehensive school and district reform to 14 partner with the district, the intermediate district, community 15 organizations, education organizations, and postsecondary 16 institutions identified in the intervention plan to review the 17 district's use of existing financial resources to ensure that those 18 resources are being used as efficiently and effectively as possible 19 to improve student academic achievement.
-THE SUPERINTENDENT OF 20 PUBLIC INSTRUCTION MAY WAIVE BURDENSOME ADMINISTRATIVE RULES FOR A PARTNERSHIP DISTRICT FOR THE DURATION OF THE PARTNERSHIP AGREEMENT.
-21 existing district financial resources.
-An eligible district shall not receive funds under this section for more than 3 years.
-Notwithstanding section 17b, payments to eligible districts under this section shall be paid on a schedule determined by the department.

-(4) Funds allocated under this section may be used to pay for district expenditures approved by the superintendent to improve student achievement.
-Funds may be used for professional development for teachers or district or school leadership, increased instructional time, teacher mentors, or other expenditures that directly impact student achievement and cannot be paid from
+- 1 comprehensive needs evaluation completed under subdivision (a).
+The - 2 intervention plan shall include at least all of the following: - 3 (i) Specific actions that will be taken by the district and - 4 each of its partners to improve student achievement. - (ii) Specific measurable benchmarks that will be met within 18 - 6 months to improve student achievement and identification of - 7 expected student achievement outcomes to be attained within 3 years - 8 after assignment to the partnership. - 9 (C) CRAFTS ACADEMIC GOALS THAT PUT PUPILS ON TRACK TO MEET OR - 10 EXCEED GRADE LEVEL PROFICIENCY. - 11 (3) Upon approval of the intervention plan developed under - 12 subsection (2), the department shall assign a team of individuals - 13 with expertise in comprehensive school and district reform to - 14 partner with the district, the intermediate district, community - 15 organizations, education organizations, and postsecondary - 16 institutions identified in the intervention plan to review the - 17 district's use of existing financial resources to ensure that those - 18 resources are being used as efficiently and effectively as possible - 19 to improve student academic achievement.
+THE SUPERINTENDENT OF - 20 PUBLIC INSTRUCTION MAY WAIVE BURDENSOME ADMINISTRATIVE RULES FOR A - 21 PARTNERSHIP DISTRICT FOR THE DURATION OF THE PARTNERSHIP AGREEMENT. - 22 (4) Funds allocated under this section may be used to pay for - 23 district expenditures approved by the superintendent to improve - 24 student achievement.
+Funds may be used for professional development - 25 for teachers or district or school leadership, increased - 26 instructional time, teacher mentors, or other expenditures that - 27 directly impact student achievement and cannot be paid from